Insurgency in Punjab, India: Operation Blue Star

+The Government of India’s 1984 White Paper on Operation Blue Star reported that 83 Indian Army personnel were killed and 249 were wounded during the operation.
+Some contemporary journalistic accounts, however, suggested higher casualties.
+Journalist Shekhar Gupta, who was present in Amritsar during the operation, stated that 136 army personnel were killed and around 220 injured, describing it as “the highest casualties suffered by our armed forces in a domestic operation in 24 hours.”

+High civilian casualties were attributed by the state to militants using pilgrims trapped inside the temple as human shields.
+According to Indian army generals, it was "doubtful" that Bhindranwale had any assurance of help or promise of asylum from Pakistan, as he made no attempt to escape with any associates, in addition to traditions of martyrdom.

 Assassination of Indira Gandhi and anti-Sikh riots

 Operation Bluestar was criticized by many Sikhs bodies who interpreted the military action as an assault on Sikh religion.
 Four months after the operation, on 31 October 1984, Indira Gandhi was assassinated in vengeance by her two Sikh bodyguards, Satwant Singh and Beant Singh.

 Public outcry and instigation of the public by several high-profile politicians and actors over Gandhi's death led to the killings of more than 3,000 Sikhs in the ensuing 1984 anti-Sikh riots.
 In the aftermath of the riots, the government reported that 20,000 had fled the Dehli; the People's Union for Civil Liberties reported "at least" 1,000 displaced persons.
 The most-affected regions were the Sikh neighbourhoods of Delhi.
 Human rights organisations and newspapers across India believed that the massacre was organised.
 The collusion of political officials in the violence and judicial failure to penalise the perpetrators alienated Sikhs and increased support for the Khalistan movement.